levipowis/tip-calc/README.md

 ## Lessons Learned:

 In every project I come across little problems I need to solve and this is how I learn.
 I can read documentation all day, but I learn by solving a problem in the midst of a project.
-The following is a list of the little problems I solved along the way of coding this app:
+The following is a list of the problems I solved along the way of coding this app:

 - How to access the value of a checked radio button in JavaScript via .querySelector method
 - Needed to convert strings to floats so I could multiply the billAmount by the tipPercentage.
 Used parseFloat() to accomplish this.